HumanNeuronLab/ERWiN/readme.txt

        - Rotation and permutation buttons added.
        - Output .mgrids may be viewed in BioImage Suite 3.0
        - Fixed bug wrgds to color assignment
+       - Deletes old Children of Parent axes when new volume loaded
+       - Axes directions updated for axial and sagittal planes
+       - Electrode vis. feedback when estimation successful

        Note: electrode parameters may only be modified or updated in the CT tab.
 After updating any electrode parameters, estimation must be